 To find out more, read our CNC plasma cutter buyer’s guide.

 7. CNC Waterjets

-How Does a Waterjet Work?
+How Does A Waterjet Work?

-Waterjet cutters are machine tools that use a high-pressure stream of water to erode a narrow line on a workpiece.
+Waterjet cutters are machine tools that use a high-pressure stream of water to erode a very thin line on a workpiece.
 Occasionally, a granular abrasive is added to the waterjet to enhance its cutting power.
 The abrasive is added at the nozzle, making it easy to switch between water-only and abrasive cutting.

-What are Some Common Uses of Waterjets?
+What Are Some Common Uses Of Waterjets?

 Waterjets are used in numerous glass projects, including kitchen splashbacks, stained glass, shower screens, and floor inlays.
 Other applications include: